cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-13-15.md

 - Debt: Green Bond

 Benchmarking & Disclosure

+### Readings

+Eichholtz, P., Kok, N., & Yonder, E. (2012).
+Portfolio greenness and the financial performance of REITs.
+Journal of International Money and Finance, 31(7), 1911-1929.

+Devine, A., Sanderford, A., & Wang, C. (2022).
+Sustainability and Private Equity Real Estate Returns.
+Journal of Real Estate Finance and Economics.

 ## Session 15: DES 1 Design strategies for sustainability and resilience \[Carlos Cerezo Davila\]